Refine Population Access

 How member filters are evaluated

-When building a member filter, if more than one value for a single property is selected, the property values will be evaluated as an OR statement.
+When building a member filter, if more than one value for a single dimension is selected, the dimension values will be evaluated as an OR statement.

 Let's say you have a permission with the following member filter: